 NetSuite is delivered as a web-native Software as a Service (SaaS) application as standard and at no additional cost to you, With NetSuite the cost of integrating disparate systems is eliminated, and there is no on-going cost of maintaining on-premise applications.
 You pay by the number of users per month.
 NetSuite manages your application, upgrades the software, and provides Service Level Commitments together with reliable back-ups and restores as standard.

-Today's rendition of Microsoft Dynamics GP is built on the foundation of a product designed in Fargo, North Dakota and released 17 years ago, well before the launch of Microsoft Internet Explorer and the founding of Netscape—the company that pioneered and commercialized the Internet browser.
+Today's rendition of Microsoft Dynamics GP is built on the foundation of a product designed in Fargo, North Dakota and released 17 years ago, well before the launch of Microsoft Internet Explorer and the founding of Netscape—the company that pioneered and commercialised the Internet browser.
 NetSuite, on the other hand, was designed with the Internet at its core, as a browser-based, web-native application from day one.
 NetSuite today is the fastest-growing financial management application of the top 10 (Source: Gartner Group).

 A Microsoft Dynamics GP implementation can cost one to one-and-half-times the purchase price of the software itself or even more.
-Microsoft Dynamics GP can become hard to upgrade when dealing with customizations specific to your business and integrations with other solutions, such as sales force management and ecommerce.
+Microsoft Dynamics GP can become hard to upgrade when dealing with customisations specific to your business and integrations with other solutions, such as sales force management and ecommerce.
 Add to that the resources required to maintain it.

 With NetSuite, implementations are both faster and less expensive than with Microsoft Dynamics GP.
-Advanced customization capabilities allow you to tailor NetSuite to your business practices–and migrate easily with upgrades.
+Advanced customisation capabilities allow you to tailor NetSuite to your business practices–and migrate easily with upgrades.
 There's no maintenance to worry about.
 And because NetSuite is 100% web-native, you can access it from anywhere–all you need to do is open your browser, log on and use the application.